seniel98/CrossmintChallenge/README.md

 Fetches and displays the goal map for debugging or verification purposes.
 [View the file](main/fetch_goal_map.py)

-Fetches and displays the goal map for debugging or verification purposes.

-## Contributing

-Contributions are welcome!
-Please fork the repository, create a feature branch, and submit a pull request.

 ## License

 This project is licensed under the MIT License.